breakthrough-treatment-liver-cancer

 • Physical examination with a general physician or gastroenterologist to get information about your medical history to determine overall risk factors for developing liver cancer.
 Physical exams of the abdomen area, skin, and eyes (signs of jaundice).
 Depending on the initial physical exam findings, further tests may be required to determine the cause of symptoms.

-• Radiology tests & Imaging– As the name implies, Imaging results provide clear visual scans of internal body parts using x-rays, magnetic fields (MRI), or sound waves (Ultrasound.)
+• Radiology tests and imaging—As the name implies, Imaging results provide clear visual scans of internal body parts using X-rays, magnetic fields (MRI), or sound waves (Ultrasound).
 CT scans, bone scans, and angiography are some other standard tests done to evaluate liver cancer.

 • Laparoscopy procedures use a thin tube with a camera inserted through the abdomen to better see the liver tissue and surrounding organs.
-Diagnostic laparoscopy is a low-risk, minimally invasive surgical procedure that requires micro incisions.
-A Laparoscopy can be performed to better determine the current stage of liver cancer, help create a customized stem cell treatment plan, or confirm an existing diagnosis.
+Diagnostic laparoscopy is a low-risk, minimally invasive surgical procedure that requires microincisions.
+It can be performed to better determine the current stage of liver cancer, help create a customized stem cell treatment plan, or confirm an existing diagnosis.

 • Liver Biopsy is a surgical procedure that can help detect cancer cells’ presence through a sample of patient liver tissue.

-• Lab tests & Blood panels are very inexpensive and effective means to determine if the body and internal organs are functioning correctly, track treatment progress, search for cancer markers or detect for recurrence of cancer
+• Lab tests and blood panels are very inexpensive and effective means of determining whether the body and internal organs are functioning correctly, tracking treatment progress, searching for cancer markers, or detecting the recurrence of cancer.

-• Genetic screening for Cancer – ctDNA (Circulating tumor DNA) analysis differs from traditional diagnostic tests that were available.
-Unlike invasive tissue biopsies, Cancer biomarker assessments like the ctDNA Analysis requires simple saliva samples or cheek swabs.
-Rapid screening is a prognostic marker detection, consistently predictive.
+• Genetic screening for Cancer—ctDNA (Circulating tumor DNA) analysis differs from traditional diagnostic tests that were available.
+Unlike invasive tissue biopsies, Cancer biomarker assessments like ctDNA Analysis require simple saliva samples or cheek swabs.
+Rapid screening is a prognostic marker detection that is consistently predictive.
 It can provide a very early assessment of potential metastatic disease, treatment monitoring, and determination of epigenetic and genetic alterations from primary cancers.

 Immunotherapy Liver Cancer Treatment in 2024